 Should I get a new PC when the old one gets too slow?

-You shouldn’t throw away your old PC when it gets too slow.
+It would be best not to throw away your old PC when it gets too slow.
 You can often speed up your old PC by installing a fresh copy of Windows and upgrading a few components.
 Installing an SSD can speed up your old PC significantly.
 But if your PC is still slow after all that, you may need a new one.

 We’ll talk later about how to make your old computer fast again.